Presented by Pat The Dog Theatre Creation Femme Folk Fest in Kitchener, Waterloo

-Thank you for the support of the Ontario Arts Council.
+Thank you for the support of the Toronto Arts Council and the Ontario Arts Council (OAC).

 Animacy Theatre Collective is proud to be a company in residence at Generator.